FerretDB/FerretDB/website/docs/quickstart_guide/debian.md

 # Debian package

 To install the .deb packages for FerretDB on your Debian, Ubuntu, Linux, and other Unix-like systems, you can use `apt` or `dpkg`.

 Download the latest FerretDB .deb package from [our release pages](https://github.com/FerretDB/FerretDB/releases).

-To install FerretDB .deb package using `dpkg`, copy the run the following command in your terminal:
+To install FerretDB .deb package using `dpkg`, run the following command in your terminal:

 ```sh
 $ sudo apt update